sourcegraph/handbook/content/ceo/executive_business_administrator_role.md

 # Executive Business Administrator role

 We're looking for someone to work with our CEO and executive team to help with internal and external communication, logistics, and scheduling.
-You'll be part of quickly growing, [all-remote](../../company/remote/index.md), [values-oriented](../../company/values.md) company.
+You'll be part of our quickly growing, [all-remote](../../company/remote/index.md), [values-oriented](../../company/values.md) team at [Sourcegraph](https://about.sourcegraph.com).

 ## Responsibilities